hlovatt/Concurrency-Utilities/README.md

 See `FutureTests.swift` for examples.

 ## Reactive Stream
-Reactive Steams are a standardised way to transfer items between asynchronous tasks; they are widely supported in many languages and frameworks and therefore both general and detailed descriptions are available:
+Reactive Steams are a standardised, Actor like, way to transfer items between asynchronous tasks; they are widely supported in many languages and frameworks and therefore both general and detailed descriptions are available:

   - [Manifesto](http://www.reactivemanifesto.org)
   - [Specification](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.1/README.md#specification)